-mechanism the Intergovernme e source of funds; (b) the local government entity or agency receiving funds; and, (c) the at is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an entity ental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly ocal government agencies as CPEs, as specified in Item I-2-c: Appendix I: Financial A I-4: Non-Fed Accountability Veral Matching Funds (3 of 3) c.
-Information Concernin make up the non-federal g Certain Sources of Funds.
-Indicate whether any of the funds listed in Items I-4-a or I-4-b that I share of computable waiver costs come from the following sources: (a) health care-related taxes ated donations; and/or, (c) federal funds.
-Select one: • None of the specific ed sources of funds contribute to the non-federal share of computable waiver costs O The following sour · · Check each that ap plies: elated taxes or fees □ Heatth care-r • □ Federal funds Appendix I: Financial 2 Accountability I-5: Exclusio n of Medicaid Payment for Room and Board a.
-Services Furnished in I Residential Settings.
-Select one: individual. this waiver are furnished in residential settings other than the private residence of the As specified in App of the individual. pendix C, the state furnishes waiver services in residential settings other than the personal home b.
-Method for Excluding t the Cost of Room and Board Furnished in Residential Settings.
-The following describes the ate uses to exclude Medicaid payment for room and board in residential settings: Appendix I: Financial A · I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver
+Che eck each that applies: Appropriation of Local Government Revenues.
+Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Other Local Government Level Source(s) of Funds.
+Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Appendix I: Financial Accountability c.
+Informa make up 4: Non-Federal Matching Funds (3 of 3) tion Concerning Certain Sources of Funds.
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes (b) provider-related donations; and/or, (c) federal funds.
+Select one: ne of the specified sources of funds contribute to the non-federal share of computable waiver costs following source(s) are used Che eck each that applies: Health care-related taxes or fees Provider-related donations Federal funds For each source of funds indicated above, describe the source of the funds in detail: Appendix I: Financial Accountability 5: Exclusion of Medicaid Payment for Room and Board Furnished in Residential Settings.
+Select one: services under this waiver are furnished in residential settings other than the private residence of the ividual. pecified in Appendix C, the state furnishes waiver services in residential settings other than the personal home b.
+Method for Excluding the Cost of Room and Board Furnished in Residential Settings.
+The following describes the of the individual.